aholmes/BuilderGenerator/README.md

 # VSIX Usage

-After compilation, under `Builder/(Debug|Release)/bin/`, you will fine the Builder.VSIX.vsix file.
+After compilation, under `Builder/(Debug|Release)/bin/`, you will find the Builder.VSIX.vsix file.
 Execute this file to install the extension.

 After the extension is installed, you can right-click a C# file in Visual Studio, then click Invoke Builder, to create a new Builder class.